Jimmy Carter: Longevity

-At 100 years old, Carter was the longest-lived former U.S. president.
+At 100 years old, Carter was the longest-lived former U.S. president, and the first former U.S. president to become a centenarian.
 He was the earliest-serving living former president since Gerald Ford's death in 2006.
 In 2012, he surpassed Herbert Hoover as the longest-retired president.
 In 2017 and 2021, he became the first president to live to the 40th anniversary of his inauguration and post-presidency, respectively.
 In 2017, Carter, then 92, became the oldest former president ever to attend an American presidential inauguration.
 On March 22, 2019, he became the longest-lived U.S. president.
 He said in a 2019 interview with People that he never expected to live as long as he had and that the best explanation for longevity was a good marriage.

 The Carter Center announced Jimmy Carter 100: A Celebration in Song, an event concert to celebrate Carter's 100th birthday that featured appearances by musicians and celebrities.
 The event took place on September 17, 2024, at the Fox Theatre in Atlanta.
-On October 1, 2024, Carter turned 100, the first U.S. president to do so.
-Local events celebrating his birthday included a F-18 Super Hornet flyover formation by eight Navy pilots from Naval Air Station Oceana, which Carter viewed from his backyard, and a naturalization ceremony for 100 new citizens at Plains High School, which Chip Carter attended.
+Local events celebrated his 100th birthday on October 1, 2024.
+These included a F-18 Super Hornet flyover formation by eight Navy pilots from Naval Air Station Oceana, which Carter viewed from his backyard, and a naturalization ceremony for 100 new citizens at Plains High School, which Chip Carter attended.

 Carter made arrangements to be buried in front of his home at 209 Woodland Drive in Plains.
 In 2006, he said that a funeral in Washington, D.C., with visitation at the Carter Center, was also planned.
 Carter asked President Biden to deliver his eulogy.